 What are Goldenberries?

 Goldenberries, also known as Cape gooseberries (not to be confused with the green gooseberries) and Peruvian groundcherries, are small, round fruits encased in a distinctive papery husk.
 They possess a unique sweet-tart flavor.
-To make preserves from goldenberries, one can start by removing the husks and rinsing the berries thoroughly.
-They are then simmered with sugar and a splash of lemon juice to enhance their natural acidity, creating a vibrant and flavorful mixture.
-The cooking process helps to break down the fruit, allowing it to release its juices and combine with the sugar to reach a delightful jam-like consistency.
-Once cooked, the preserves can be canned for long-term storage, or enjoyed immediately as in this cookie recipe.
+We made these cookies using goldenberry jam but you can make the preserves yourself.
+Start by removing the husks and rinsing the berries thoroughly, then simmer with sugar and a splash of lemon juice.
+The cooking process breaks down the fruit, allowing it to release its juices and combine with the sugar to reach a delightful jam-like consistency.

 Ingredients